cschladetsch/KAI/Readme.md

 At the heart of KAI are three things: A Registry, A Domain, and some Languages.

 * Registry.
 A statically-typesafe over-the-wire object factory.
 * Domain.
-A Local Registry that is part of the larger Netork.
+A Local Registry that is part of the larger Newtork.
+Objects in a Domain are in a Registry that is qualified by the Guid of that domain.
 * Languages:
   * Pi.
 Is RPN and is the base language.
   * Rho.
 Is like Python but has native support for continuations in its syntax.
 It transposes to Pi.